kamranuz/linal-course-hse/README.md

 ## Project

 Сourse participants are invited to make a talk with your own projects.
 [Here](https://raw.githubusercontent.com/kamranuz/linal-course-hse/master/homework/Project_eng_2023.pdf) is a sample list of projects.
-If you choose of create a project, please fill [the table](If you choose of create a project, please fill the table https://docs.google.com/spreadsheets/d/1IawQbKXwEAeqWrXqV4l8QZw4qbNyhHwveeCg-MGOhNY/edit?usp=sharing)
+If you choose of create a project, please fill [the table](https://docs.google.com/spreadsheets/d/1IawQbKXwEAeqWrXqV4l8QZw4qbNyhHwveeCg-MGOhNY/edit?usp=sharing).

 ## Contact Information